vscode-restructuredtext/docs/index.rst

 ================================================
 Visual Studio Code is a modern code editor for developers and more.
 To enable very good editing experience for a programming language, the following features are critical and necessary,

-* Syntax Highlighting
+* Syntax Highlighting (via `dependent extension <https://marketplace.visualstudio.com/items?itemName=trond-snekvik.simple-rst>`_ by Trond Snekvik)
 * Code Snippets
 * Editor Enhancement
 * Linter
-* IntelliSense
+* IntelliSense (via `dependent extension <https://marketplace.visualstudio.com/items?itemName=swyddfa.esbonio>`_ by Alex Carney)
-* Live Preview
+* Live Preview (via `dependent extension <https://marketplace.visualstudio.com/items?itemName=swyddfa.esbonio>`_ by Alex Carney)

 In recent years, different extension authors have collaborated to make sure reStructuredText language is well supported in VS Code.

-The start is the reStructuredText extension by LeXtudio Inc., which provides the basic features and also prompts to install all other neccessary ones, such as `this extension <https://marketplace.visualstudio.com/items?itemName=trond-snekvik.simple-rst>`_ by Trond Snekvik that provides syntax highlighting.
+The starting point is the reStructuredText extension by LeXtudio Inc., which provides the basic features and also prompts to install all other necessary ones.

 .. image:: _static/main.gif
    :alt: screenshot